 Modere is a legitimate MLM business, as you do get products for the money that you pay.

-I do not recommend Modere, or any MLM company for that matter.
+I do not recommend Modere, or any MLM company (that focuses on recruitment) for that matter.

 If you have any concerns or questions regarding this Modere review, do comment below, and we will start a conversation from there.